Which States Are the Richest, Poorest, and Have the Best Economies

 Eight of the poorest states are in the South, an area dependent on agriculture.

-But China and India were able to take related higher-paying jobs.
 The South used to have many textile and clothing manufacturers that were located near cotton fields.
 Foreign countries could make the products more cheaply, despite being further away from the raw materials.
+As a result, China and India took these higher-paying jobs.

 The comparison between the richest and poorest states is striking.
-In 2016, Maryland's median household income was $78,945.
+In 2016, the richest states was Maryland.
+Its median household income was $78,945.
 In Mississippi, the poorest state, it was $41,754.
 Both are significantly different from the national average of $59,039.
 The median income is the point where half the people make more and half make less.
 A household is any group of people who live together according to the United States Census.

 Top 10 Richest States